Reserve the date: Monday, April 24 in Wichita, 5:30 - 6:30 pm. (Presentation 5:30-6:00 pm, Questions 6:00-6:30 pm)

 district, and Fort Hays

 Once you have been hired, contact the FHSU Licensure Office.
-You will be sent the KSDE Application (Form 9) and a plan of study will be created for you.
+You will be sent directions for completing the KSDE Application (Form 9) and a Plan of Study will be created for you.
 Once the application materials have been returned to the Licensure Office, you will need to apply to the Graduate School.
 A completed application to the Graduate School for programs in the Advanced Education Programs Department includes evidence of a successful Background Check.
 Once accepted to the Graduate School, you can then enroll for the applicable courses on your Plan of Study.